Delkarix/Pixel-Rendering-Benchmarking/README.md

 Interesting how -O3 tends to take as long or slightly longer than -O2.
 Might want to take this into consideration for future projects.

 ### Variable
+Note that each of these use a slightly different algorithm so take these with a grain of salt.

 |language|   -O0   |   -O1   |   -02   |   -O3   | Release |
 |--------|---------|---------|---------|---------|---------|
 |   C    | 141.5ms | 133.4ms | 134.3ms | 130.8ms |    -    |